-If COVID-19 is confirmed in a child or staff member in a classroom community, all persons regularly in that community will be required to self-quarantine for 14 days per the CDC guidelines.
+If COVID-19 is confirmed in a child or staff member in a classroom community, the school will report the confirmed case to the Maricopa County Public Health Department (MCPHD) COVID-19 Online School Reporting Form.
+MCPHD requires schools to be tasked with identifying exposure and will determine contacts and act accordingly.
+If there is a significant exposure during school hours, a determination would be made regarding measures for all persons regularly in that community.
+They may be required to self-quarantine for 14 days per the CDC guidelines.